 - Our veterinarians use a multi-modal pain management protocol.
 This means that different pain medications are administered before, during, and after surgery.
-Dogs are also sent home with oral pain medication for first two days of recovery.
+Dogs are also sent home with an appropriated amount of oral pain medication.
 Please follow the instructions for that medication carefully.

 - If you pet appears to be in pain after returning home, please call our post-surgery hotline at 319-826-0201, so we can assess whether you pet needs to be examined.

 - Females have internal sutures (stitches) that will absorb on their own.
 Surgical glue was used to connect skin over the stitches, so you may not be able to see them.
 Females may develop a hard bump under the incision site 5-7 days after surgery.
 This is normal as long as it is firm and not painful.

 - Male Cats will have one or two incisions on the scrotum.
 These are left open, with no stitches or glue.
 They may drain for 24-48 hours and scab.

 - Male Dogs will have one incision on the scrotum and may or may not have buried sutures.
 Any sutures will absorb over time.
 They will have surgical glue.